Some Clouds

 (Lenin says: No revolutionary practice

-without revolutionary theory.
+without revolutionary theory.)
+You can

 eat without me.